Bones, Joints and Muscles Home Care

 Stage I

 • Apply the brace properly and wear it for two hours.
 Take it off and check the skin for redness and irritation.
-Follow skin care instructions and apply rubbing alcohol with friction, rubbing gently back and forth.

-• If the skin is red and sore, keep your child's brace off for a half-hour, and then put it back on for two more hours.
+• If the skin is red and sore, keep your child's brace off for a half hour, and then put it back on for two more hours.
 Once the irritation is resolved, put the brace on for another two hours.
 You, or whoever is helping with the brace, and your child must be able to judge when the skin can tolerate having the brace back on.

 • After two hours, remove the brace and give skin care.